Gwyneth Paltrow Reveals Her Screaming Matches With ‘Bully Boss’ Harvey Weinstein

 “I got him to pay me something,” she says.
 “I remember I got this legal letter that said, ‘This is not an acknowledgment that we owe you this money, but here’s a check.'”

-Paltrow also reveals that she almost didn’t take the role of Viola in Shakespeare in Love because she was going through a nasty break-up with Brad Pitt at the time.
-But she eventually decided to take the part, and in doing so cemented her legacy as one of Hollywood’s elite.
+Paltrow also reveals that she almost didn’t take the role of Viola in Shakespeare in Love because she was going through a nasty breakup with Brad Pitt at the time.
+But she eventually decided to take the part, and in doing so, cemented her legacy as one of Hollywood’s elite.
 She gave a tearful, heartfelt acceptance speech at the 1999 Oscars, and was so flustered she forgot to accept her winning envelope from presenter Jack Nicholson – who, it turns out, had previously been trying to date her when she was still with Pitt.

 “I was like, ‘I have a boyfriend!'”
 Paltrow recalls.